Iran says nuclear talks to be adjourned for consultations in capitals | Politics

 "We are now closer than ever to an agreement but the distance that exists between us and an agreement remains and bridging it is not an easy job," Abbas Araqchi told Iranian state TV from Vienna.
 "We will return to Tehran tonight."
 It was unclear when formal negotiations would resume.

-A hardliner, Ebrahim Raisi, secured victory in Iran's presidential election on Friday, replacing pragmatist Hassan Rouhani.
-But this is not likely to disrupt Iran's effort under Supreme Leader Ayatollah Ali Khamenei, who has final say on all major policy, to rebuild the nuclear pact and break free of tough U.S. oil and financial sanctions.
-Negotiations have been going on in Vienna since April to iron out steps Iran and the United States must take on nuclear activities and sanctions to return to full compliance with the nuclear pact.
-Washington bolted from the deal in 2018 and reimposed sanctions on Tehran.
+A hardliner, Ebrahim Raisi, won Iran's presidential election on Friday and will take office in early August, replacing pragmatist Hassan Rouhani.
+But this is unlikely to disrupt Iran's effort under Supreme Leader Ayatollah Ali Khamenei, who has final say on all major policy, to restore the nuclear pact and be rid of tough U.S. oil and financial sanctions.
+Negotiations have been going on in Vienna since April to work out the nature and sequencing of steps Iran and the United States must take on nuclear activities and sanctions to return to full compliance with the nuclear pact.

+Washington under then-President Donald Trump bolted from the deal in 2018, branding it too flawed to remove the risk of Iran developing nuclear weapons capability, and reimposed sanctions on the Islamic Republic.
+Iran has since breached the deal's strict limits on uranium enrichment though it has said its moves would be reversed if the United States rescinded all sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)